ShufflerBardOnTheEdge/MemPrO/README.md

 To install MemPrO run the following (Not yet on PyPi, this will work once the code has been published):
 >pip install MemPrO

 Otherwise, clone the GitHub repository.
-The following python packages are required:
+Python 3.11.5 or better is required, and the following packages need to be installed
-* Jax
+* Jax 0.4.14
->pip install jax\["cpu"\]
-* Numpy
->pip install numpy
+>pip install jax\["cpu"\]~=0.4.14
-* Matplotlib
+* Matplotlib 3.8.0
->pip install matplotlib
+>pip install matplotlib~=3.8.0

 MemPrO is also accessible on Google Colab via the link [ADD LINK].
 The Colab will contain instructions for use.
 (Currently the Colab in WIP and this will be updated)